PNCA Announces Results Of Week-21 Talent Hunt Contest - UrduPoint

 PNCA has started this programme for the promotion of classical and semi-classical to folk, modern tunes and pop singing among the younger generation and to groom their hidden talent at the National Art Gallery.

-Renowned professionals artists in different specialised music fields were taking auditions of registered participants at PNCA.
+Renowned professionals artists in different specialized music fields were taking auditions of registered participants at PNCA.